planetsugar/xperimental/README.md

 # xperimental
-This is a private experimental repository where I hack various things; try out new languages, frameworks and generally break stuff.
+This is an experimental repository where I hack various things; try out new languages, frameworks and generally break stuff.